Low Back Pain and Weak Gluteals: Part 2

 Welcome to part II of a three part series about weakness in the gluteal muscles and the relationship to low back pain .
-In part I I discussed what can mechanically happen in the body when the Gluteus Medius presents weak.
-This blog will outlines the imbalances that can occur when the Gluteus Maximus, the largest of the gluteal muscles, is weak or inhibited due to tight hip flexors.
+In part I I discussed what can mechanically happen in the body when the Gluteus Medius (a lateral gluteal muscle) presents weak.
+This blog outlines the imbalances that can occur when the Gluteus Maximus, the largest of the gluteal muscles, is weak or inhibited due to tight hip flexors.

 The Gluteus maximus ( GMax) is a powerful hip extensor responsible for getting you up out of a chair and propelling you through space when running or jumping .
 If your hip flexors ( the muscles in front of your hip- rectus femoris , iliopsoas, and anterior fibers of the adductors ) are short , perhaps from spending much of the day sitting , your Gmax can become inhibited and weak.
-Plus to get the leg sufficiently extended with tight hip flexors the pelvis has to roll forward in an anterior rotation.
+In addition, to sufficiently extend the leg behind you with tight hip flexors the pelvis has to roll forward in an anterior rotation.
 This positioning causes the hamstrings ( the muscles down the back of your thigh) to predominate which in turn sends the femur into the anterior hip capsule.
 Potentially causing anterior hip pain .